 Financial assets at amortized cost are initially recognized at fair value and subsequently carried at amortized cost less any impairment.
 They are classified as current assets or non-current assets based on their maturity date.
-The Company does not hold any financial assets at amortized cost.
+The Company's financial assets at amortized cost include receivables and reclamation deposits.